Signal briefing / Regional ISP

 Because Sure is the only gateway, even a minor routing misconfiguration or upstream outage could blackhole the island.
 A sudden withdrawal of prefixes, a change in upstream provider, or a lapse in the licence could isolate Saint Helena's entire population and government.
 The Equiano cable provides capacity but the company's monopoly means there is no redundancy at the operator level.

-Analysts should watch for updates to the company's RIPE objects, new BGP announcements or withdrawals, and any official government notices on the licence.
+Analysts should watch for updates to the company's RIPE entities, new BGP announcements or withdrawals, and any official government notices on the licence.
 Signs of operational stress—such as increased latency, route changes, or customer complaints—could signal deeper problems.
 The 31 March 2026 deadline is a key date: if no new licence is issued, legal continuity is in question.

 Crucially, public sources do not reveal any individual executives responsible for the licence or network operations, making it hard to attribute decisions.
 The registry associates AS210841 with the Falkland Islands country code, but the service is on Saint Helena, highlighting a potential misconfiguration that could confuse routing analysis.
 Future reporting would benefit from PeeringDB entries, network status pages, and company financial filings.